-The Upper uThukela System consists of the Upper uThukela, Bushmans and Sundays Water Resource Regions (Figure 13.3), and settlements including Ladysmith, Ezakheni, Ekuvukeni, Limehill, Estcourt, Bergville, Winterton, Colenso, Weenen, Mkukuwini and Langkloof are supplied from this system.
+The Upper uThukela System consists of the Upper uThukela, Bushmans and Sundays Water Resource Regions (Figure 13.3), and settlements including Ladysmith, Ezakheni, Ekuvukeni, Limehill, Estcourt, Bergville, Winterton, Colenso, Weenen, Mkukuwini, Langkloof, Tugela Ferry and Pomeroy are supplied from this system.
 The Water Treatment Plants (WTPs) supplying these settlements are shown in Figure 13.3 and Figure 13.4.
 It is further shown in Figure 13.3 and Figure 13.4 that Umgeni Water currently operates the Ezakheni WTP, the Tugela Estates WTP and the Olifantskop WTP.
-Umgeni Water started operating these three WTPs as of 1 October 2018.
+Umgeni Water started operating these three WTPs as of 1 October 2018 (Phased takeover).